tmforum/DataModelDocumentation/docs/Customer/CreditProfile.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/CreditProfile.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `creditProfileDate` : The date the profile was established
+  - Optional
+- `creditRiskRating` : This is an integer whose value is used to rate the risk
+  - Optional
+- `creditScore` : A measure of a person or organizations creditworthiness calculated on the basis of a combination of factors such as their income and credit history
+  - Optional
+- `validFor` : The period for which the profile is valid

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon